-- 1. Theft, damage to, or destruction of assets - 2.
-Real property, its contents, and other equipment - 3.
-Motor vehicles and watercraft - 4.
-Torts - 5.
-Natural disasters - 6.
-Medical malpractice claims against the Infirmary
+- 1. Theft, damage to, or destruction of assets

+- 2. Real property, its contents, and other equipment

+- 3. Motor vehicles and watercraft

+- 4. Torts

+- 5. Natural disasters

 The SCIRF is a self-insurer and purchases reinsurance to obtain certain services and to limit losses in certain areas.
 The SCIRF's rates are determined actuarially.